-Second, the front RCAs are thicker than the rears, further raising the front roll center, improving grip and reducing body roll.
+Second, the front RCAs are thicker than the rears, further raising the front roll center resulting in improved grip and reduced body roll.

 Third, the kit enables rear toe change (bump steer) to be nearly eliminated on a 91/92 MR2.
 I have found this to have a significant positive affect on stability at the limit, making the car much easier to drive fast, and consistently.
 With this adjustment I run my 91 at 1/16" total toe in with no loss of stability, leading to greatly improved rear tire wear.
 More information on that can be found here.